lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-8. Create variables that will be used to calculate and report the performance of the application as it processes each image and displays the results.
-Also create variables to track the number of frames being processed.
+8. Variables are created that will be used to calculate and report the performance of the application as it processes each image and displays the results.
+Variables are also created to track the number of frames being processed.

 ```cpp
 typedef std::chrono::duration<double, std::ratio<1, 1000>> ms;